apoorvnema/OpenVPN-Community/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project uses the [kylemanna/openvpn](https://github.com/kylemanna/docker-openvpn) Docker image which is licensed under the GNU General Public License v2.0 (GPL-2.0).
+As such, this project is also distributed under the terms of GNU General Public License v2.0.

+The setup and configuration scripts in this repository that wrap the Docker image are also licensed under GPL-2.0 to maintain license compatibility.

 ## Contributing